2014 Spring Garden Application Period Now Closed

-We have now closed our application period for the spring season.
-If you are interested in partnering with the Kitchen Garden Project to grow more of your own food and build neighborhood food solutions, we’d love to support you!
-Here are some options:
+If you are interested in partnering with the Kitchen Garden Project to support neighborhood food solutions, here are some additional opportunities:

 - Stay in touch for the fall garden build season!
 Sign up for our e-newsletter here.